opencog/opencog/opencog/nlp/lg-dict/README.md

   `lg-get-dict-entry` could be redesigned to return a LinkValue, instead?

-* Many of the utilities take an explicit AtomSpace argument, and poke atoms into the atomspace.
-This is not really needed; they could more easily just return assorted atoms to the user, who could then perform a single bulk insert into whatever atomspace they need/desire.
-This would result in faster, more efficient code, since bulk inserts are faster than piecemeal inserts.

 * The `lg-get-dict-entry` and `lg-dict-entry` methods fail to perform regex lookup of the word.
 Properly, this is a bug in the link-grammar API for word lookup; regexes should have been handled automatically.